tchemaly/protocol/README.md

     - This is ideal for iterative development, where frequent updates are made without reconfiguring context each time.

-## XeleR Framework
+## Framework

-Below is a high-level diagram of how XeleR’s chatbot fits into your Unity workflow:
+Below is a high-level diagram of how Protocol (previously XeleR)’s chatbot fits into your Unity workflow:

 ![XeleR Flow Diagram](./frameWork.png)

 1. **Open Unity & Load Scene**
    You begin by opening your Unity project and loading the desired scene.
-2. **Open XeleR Chat**
+2. **Open Chat**
-   Launch the XeleR Chat window (docked in the Editor).
+   Launch the Chat window (docked in the Editor).
 The system analyzes your current scene and is ready to provide AI-driven assistance.
 3. **Scene Understanding**
    - Use the `@Context` button or scene analysis features to include your scene’s scripts and assets in the AI’s context.
    - The AI acknowledges the scene context and can answer questions or confirm understanding before code generation.